baldrick/aoc/ReadMe.md

 # 2022

 I gave [Julia](https://julialang.org/) a crack this year for no real reason other than I read about it a week or two beforehand...
 The 1-based indexing caused me grief a few times just because I'm used to 0-based.
 I find the documentation awkward to use too but overall I can see it'd be a nice language to use with more familiarity.
 Having a REPL is a big plus.

+# 2023

+Back to golang but with the addition of Bazel because I wanted to learn about it (and how it might differ from Google's internal version, blaze).